retgits/acme-serverless-payment/README.md

 The targets `build` and `deploy` need a variable **`TYPE`** set to either `eventbridge` or `sqs` to build and deploy the correct Lambda functions.

+## Using Serverless Framework

+If you want to use the Serverless Framework, rather than AWS Serverless Application Model you can use the deployment scripts in the [deploy/serverless](./deploy/serverless/) folder.

+The Makefile, similar to the one used for CloudFormation, has one extra command (`make plugins`) to install the required plugins for the Serverless Framework.
+To deploy, an additional environment variable (`AWS_ACCOUNTID`) is used, which should be the account ID to which you deploy.

 ## Contributing

 [Pull requests](https://github.com/retgits/acme-serverless-payment/pulls) are welcome.
 For major changes, please open [an issue](https://github.com/retgits/acme-serverless-payment/issues) first to discuss what you would like to change.